Off with Their Heads (song)

-"Off With Their Heads" is the sixth single by British rapper Devlin, and the second single from Devlin's second studio album A Moving Picture (2013), the song was released in the United Kingdom on 10 October 2012 and features British rapper Wretch 32.
+"Off with Their Heads" is a song by British rapper Devlin, released as the second single from Devlin's second studio album A Moving Picture (2013).
+It was released in the United Kingdom on 10 October 2012 and features British rapper Wretch 32.
 The song was written by James Devlin and Jermaine Scott and produced by Drop Lamond.

 Music video

 A music video to accompany the release of "Off With Their Heads" was first released onto YouTube on 21 October 2012 at a total length of four minutes and nineteen seconds.